ADSLAB-URyukyu/scs-sars-cov-2/README.md

-## Welcome to Supplimentary Information Site for SCS Applications
+## Welcome to Supplimentary Information Site for SCS ......